 If you have any questions, please feel free to contact our office at 412-364-0616 Ext.
 127.

-You're welcome to pay your real estate tax bill online (please note, this link takes you to an outside website).
+You're welcome to pay your real estate tax bill online (please note, the link takes you to an outside site).